np-overflow/vue/slides/day-one/html.md

 # HTML elements

-* Elements are the basic building blocks of what you see on a webpage
+* Elements are the **basic building blocks** of what you see on a webpage
-  * Like text, buttons, etc!
+  * They can be anything: text, buttons, links, and more!
-* Elements usually contain other elements
+* Some elements usually contain other elements within them
+  * In this case, the element containing other elements is known as the _parent_ and the element inside another is a _child_

 <br/>